 - The feedback process will allow for comments in person, by telephone, in writing or by email.
 Upon request, the AGCO will ensure that its feedback process is accessible to persons with disabilities by providing, or arranging for the provision of, accessible formats and communication supports.

 - The feedback process specifies the actions that will be taken by the AGCO, if complaints or suggestions are received.
 Customers can expect the following:

 - Upon receipt of the feedback, regardless of the format, customers will receive a response acknowledging receipt of the feedback and the actions that will be taken to address any issues.

-- The acknowledgement will indicate when the matter will be addressed and when the customer will be notified.
+- Where possible, the acknowledgement will indicate when the matter will be addressed and when the customer will be notified.

 - The AGCO will follow up with any required action within the time frame noted.

 - All feedback responses will be made through the customers selected channel or through the format requested by the customer.

 - If the customer wishes to remain anonymous or indicates that receipt of acknowledgement or a response is not required, the AGCO will not acknowledge the feedback.